yashamon/web2/index.md

 [Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6]

-> > This pair of papers have a slightly different title on arxiv.
+> > The above pair of papers have a slightly different title on arxiv.

 [Conformal symplectic Weinstein conjecture and non-squeezing][18], arxiv